How Long is a Novel … and How Long Should YOUR Novel Be?

 Should You Cut Down a Long Novel?

-Whether you’re seeking a traditional deal or publishing independently, a too-long novel is a problem.
+Whether you’re seeking a traditional publishing deal or publishing independently, a too-long novel can be a problem.

-Novels that top 100,000 words often have more words than they need: most authors over-write, at least a bit, and cutting 105,000 words to 95,000 could make for a tighter, better-paced novel.
+Novels that are over 100,000 words often have more words than they need: most authors over-write, at least a bit, and cutting 105,000 words to 95,000 could make for a tighter, better-paced novel.

-(Due to excellent editorial advice, I cut my novel Lycopolis down from 135,000 words to 85,000 – it was a much better novel for it!)
+(Due to excellent editorial advice from the lovely Lorna Fergusson, I cut my novel Lycopolis down from 135,000 words to 85,000 – it was a much better novel for it!)

 Also, readers have certain expectations of novels.
 Many of these are structural: that the novel will have an ending, major plot points will be resolved, the protagonist will grow/change in some way … but one fairly basic expectation is how long the novel will be.